Derbyshire care services directory

 You can also view the electronic Derbyshire Care Services Directory (opens in a new window)

 Alternatively, a PDF copy is attached at the bottom of the page.

 Further information and advice

-Further advice and information, including, copies of the NHFA (Nursing Homes Fees Agency) Long Term Care Guide or contact with a local adviser is available from:
+Further advice and information, including the NHFA (Nursing Homes Fees Agency) Long Term Care Guide or contact with a local adviser is available from:

 St Leonards House